c3g/GenPipes_Docs/docs/source/get-started/index.rst

 If you wish to learn more about real life applications of GenPipes and its use cases refer to the :ref:`GenPipes Applications<docs_gp_usecases>` section in the left hand side navigation pane.

-This getting started guide comprises of the following topics to assist you in understanding and using GenPipes for solving complex bioinformatics research problems.
+This getting started guide consists of the following topics to assist you in understanding and using GenPipes for solving complex bioinformatics research problems.

 .. toctree::
    :maxdepth: 1